Student (National) Visa

 • Visa application period: Visa applications must be submitted sufficiently in advance of the beginning of the pertinent study programmes, as the procedure entails consultations with other authorities.

-• Place of submission: Applications must be submitted in person at the Consular Office.
-An appointment is necessary.
+• Place of submission: Applications may be submitted in person at the Consular Office or sent to this Embassy via FedEx or DHL (address in footer).

 • Proof of receipt: The Consular Office will provide the applicant with proof of receipt of the application via e-mail.